webplatform/docs/guides/images_in_html/index.md

 * Other visitors might be from a different culture and not understand the icons or diagrams you use.
 * Search engines only index text &mdash; they don't analyze images, which means that information stored in images cannot be found and indexed.
 (At least, not yet: try searching "image indexing" or "search by image" for additional information regarding the latest on image indexing.)

-It is therefore very important to choose images wisely and only use them when appropriate.
+It is therefore very important to choose images wisely and use them appropriately.
 It is even more important to always offer a fallback for users who cannot see your images.
 Let's see what technologies are available to add images to an HTML document.

 == Content and background images ==

 There are two main ways to add images to a document: content images using the <code>&lt;img&gt;</code> element, and background images applied to elements using CSS.
-Which to use depends on your intent:
+Which method you use depends on your intent:

 * If the image is crucial to the content of the document, such as a photo of the author or a data graph, it should be added as an <code>&lt;img&gt;</code> element with proper alternative text.
 * If the image is there strictly for aesthetic purposes, you should use a CSS background image.
 These images should not have any alternative text (what use is the description "round green corner with a twinkle" to a blind person?) and you have more options for image styling in CSS.